lsst-sqre/sqr-059/index.rst

 the version ``2021.19.0``.
 Any additional components are used as the semver ``build`` string (with underscores replaced by periods), so ``w_2021_19_c0019.001`` would become ``2021.19.0+c0019.001``.
-As with release versions, the RSP version information does not contribute to the image's semantic version.

 Daily
 -----